MaastrichtU-Library/FAIR-research-data-coursebook/episodes/data-descriptions.md

 interpret correctly.
 Clear definitions make later sharing, integration, and reuse more realistic.

+## Examples of useful descriptive detail

+The more concrete a description is, the easier it becomes to interpret the data correctly.

+For example, a helpful description may clarify:

+- whether a date refers to collection, publication, or update time
+- whether a value is measured or derived
+- whether a category uses local project labels or a wider standard

+These details help others avoid misreading the dataset.

 ::::::::::::::::::::::::::::::::::::: keypoints

 - This episode is being restored conservatively to preserve build stability.